CSAaditya/LoLWinPredictor/README.md

 <iframe src="assets/hypothesis_test.html" width="800" height="600" frameborder="0"></iframe>

 **Conclusion:** Since the p-value (≈0) is less than our significance level (0.05), we **reject the null hypothesis**.
 There is statistically significant evidence that Blue side has a higher win rate than Red side in professional League of Legends.
+This suggests that the first-pick advantage in the draft phase translates to a measurable competitive edge.

 ---